 It didn’t take too long before red and blue lights came flashing in the front windows from the parking lot.
 The front door swung open and three uniformed police rushed into the pool hall with their guns drawn.
 Louis stood still and slowly put his hands behind his head.

-“It was him!” yelled Anita, pointed to Louis.
+“It was him!” yelled Anita, pointing to Louis.
 “He’s a convict!
 He’s fucking crazy!”

 “What’s going to happen to him?” asked the Asian girl, looking up at me.